TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 * Effection talk a lot about the cost of manually propagating abort signals down call chain.
 Easy to forget to pass down when abort signals are usually optional arguments.
 * If you believe cancellation is important and you're prepared to rewrite, then just make them required arguments.
 * Can add a little bit of abstraction and introduce a `Scope` object.
 Every function takes scope as a mandatory argument.
-* Scope encapsulates an abort signal, default timeout, a list of promises to wait on when scope ends, maybe generic context management like Effection.
+* Scope encapsulates an abort signal, default timeout, a list of promises to wait on when scope ends, maybe generic context management like Effection, retry policies, token buckets, ...
 * Starts "tasks" as normal, getting a promise back.
 If you don't want to deal with promise explicitly, add it to the current scope to take care of.
 * Ability to create child scopes with linked signals.
 All the things in the structured concurrency playbook.
 * Cost is simple calling convention, much less intrusive than rewriting everything as an async generator.